Indigent Defense Services

 Facilitating Effective Representation for the Accused

-Attention Prospective and Current Managed Assigned Counsel:
+Attention Managed Assigned Counsel:

 Wayne County's Indigent Defense Services Department (IDSD), formerly Office of Public Defense Services (OPDS), was launched in August 2020.
 IDSD is responsible for developing and implementing plans for compliance with the standards of the Michigan Indigent Defense Commission (MIDC).
 Approved standards include training of assigned counsel, ensuring counsel at the first court appearance, prompt visitation between assigned counsel and clients, access to investigators and experts, and most recently, independence from the judiciary.